JuliaNvck/crowd_density_forecasting/README.md

 # Crowd Density Forecasting in NYC Taxi Zones

 This repository contains two approaches to forecasting **crowd density** in NYC based on historical **taxi drop-off data**.
-The models use spatiotemporal deep learning techniques (GNNs + RNNs) to predict drop-off activity in different zones for urban planning and mobility insights.
+The models use spatiotemporal deep learning techniques (GNNs + RNNs) to predict drop-off activity in different zones with applications in urban planning and mobility insights.

 ---

-## 📁 Project Structure
+## Project Structure

 - `crowd_forecasting.ipynb`
   → Uses a **feature matrix per time step** with GNN + RNN to predict hourly features for each zone.